Is It Safe to Travel to Somalia in 2026?

 • other

 The overall security situation has been worsening recently.
-Contributing factors: significant security risks including crime, terrorism, civil unrest, health issues, kidnapping, piracy, violent crime is common throughout Somalia, including kidnapping and murder, terrorists continue to plot kidnappings, bombings, and other attacks in Somalia.
+Contributing factors: Do not travel to Somalia for any reason due to significant safety risks., Violent crime is common throughout Somalia, including homicide and kidnapping., Terrorists plot kidnappings, bombings, and other attacks in Somalia., Protests and demonstrations occur throughout Somalia and can turn violent quickly..

 Traveler Impact